 California drug rehabs and drug rehabilitation centers across the US have been operating unethically for many years.
 The heroin epidemic has exposed many fraudulent practices in this 40 billion dollar a year industry.
 Lawmakers are making their way across the nation with patient brokering laws to save lives and protect the vulnerable.
 The new laws in California are going to directly affect the ability to operate in the state if they are operating unethically.
 To survive the difficult changes in behavioral healthcare, centers need to adopt a healthy business and marketing mix.

 California Drug Rehabs Inpatient, Residential and Outpatient Need Proven Business and Marketing Strategies

-Inpatient, residential and outpatient substance abuse treatment centers in California are finding it more difficult to operate.
-All the centers are not playing by the rules.
+California drug rehabs are finding it more difficult to operate.
+There are drug rehabs San Diego and Los Angeles providing Inpatient, residential and outpatient substance abuse treatment centers All the centers are not playing by the rules.
 This is a time for ethical operators to work together to clean up the industry.
 Without unity many ethical operators with fall.
 We have seen this happen in Florida when their new laws were put into place about a year and a half ago.